dkahle/ggmap/README.md

 3. Inside R, after loading the new version of **ggmap**, you’ll need provide **ggmap** with your API key, a [hash value](https://en.wikipedia.org/wiki/Hash_function) (think string of jibberish) that authenticates you to Google’s servers.
-You’ll need to load that once per session.
+This can be done on a temporary basis with `register_google(key = "[your key]")` or permanently using
+    `register_google(key = "[your key]", write = TRUE)`.
+If you use the former, know that you’ll need to re-do it every time you reset R.

 Your API key is *private* and unique to you, so be careful not to share it online, for example in a GitHub issue or saving it in a shared R script file.
 If you share it inadvertantly, just get on Google’s website and regenerate your key - this will retire the old one.
 Keeping your key private is made a bit easier by **ggmap** scrubbing the key out of queries by default, so when URLs are shown in your console, they’ll look something like `key=xxx`.
 (Read the details section of the `register_google()` documentation for a bit more info on this point.)

-Once you’ve done 1. and 2. above, all you’ll need to do is load **ggmap** with `library("ggmap")` and then register your key (if you’re using a Google service, which you probably are) with `register_google(key = "your-key")`.

 We hope the new version of **ggmap** will be on CRAN soon, but until then you can install the version here with: